rntmancuso/black-box-profiler/README.md

         ```bash
         cat /sys/kernel/debug/membench/perfcount
         ```
-        The output will show the counters for the observed core and the interfering cores.
+        The output will show the four counters for the observed core and four counters of all the interfering cores.
         ```text
         Selected Performance Counters:
         	 Core under observation:      4,      4,      4,      4